apacheignite/documentation/web-console/web-console.md

 }
 [/block]
 3. Once the IgniteWeb Agent is started, you can:
-* Run SQL queries on the demo database Checkout predefined cluster and caches.
+a.
+Checkout predefined cluster and caches.
 [block:image]
 {
   "images": [